 You can create up to eight Night Service groups and/or Night Service calling groups, one for each operator.
-There is no limit to the number of telephones assigned to each Night Service group, and each telephone can be assigned to more than one Night Service group.
+There is no limit to the number of telephones or outside lines assigned to each Night Service group, and each telephone or outside lines can be assigned to more than one Night Service group.